NHPC

-NHPC Limited (erstwhile National Hydroelectric Power Corporation) is an Indian public sector hydropower company that was incorporated in 1975 to plan, promote and organise an integrated and efficient development of hydroelectric power.
+National Hydroelectric Power Corporation Limited (NHPC) is an Indian public sector hydropower company that was incorporated in 1975 to plan, promote and organise an integrated and efficient development of hydroelectric power.
 Recently it has expanded to include other sources of energy like solar, geothermal, tidal, and wind.

 At present, NHPC is a Navaratna enterprise of the Government of India and among the top ten companies in the country in terms of investment base.
 Baira Suil Power station in Salooni tehsil of Chamba district was the first project undertaken by NHPC.

 Public Limited Company

 NHPC is listed on the National Stock Exchange and Bombay Stock Exchange on 1 September 2009.
-The government of India and State Governments have 67.40% share as a promoter of the Company while remaining 32.6% is public shareholding.
+The government of India and State Governments have 67.40% share as a promoter of the company while remaining 32.6% is public shareholding.
 The total number of shareholders are and share capital is ₹12,300,742,773.

 Market value

 At present, NHPC is a schedule 'A' Enterprise of the Govt. of India with an authorised share capital of ₹150 billion, with an investment base of over ₹552 billion Approx. In 2015–16 NHPC made a profit after tax of ₹24.40 billion.
 An increase of 15% than the previous year profit of ₹21.24 billion.
 NHPC is among the top 10 companies in India in terms of investment.

 Initially, on incorporation, NHPC took over the execution of Salal Stage-I, Bairasiul and Loktak Hydro-electric Projects from Central Hydroelectric Projects Control Board.
 Since then, it has executed 22 hydro projects with an installed capacity of 6717 MW on ownership basis including projects taken up in a joint venture.
 One wind project of 50 MW has also been commissioned in October 2016.
 NHPC has also executed 5 projects with an installed capacity of 89.35 MW on turnkey basis.
 Two of these projects have been commissioned in neighbouring countries i.e. Nepal and Bhutan at a capacity of 14.1 &60 MW.